Water salute

-A water salute occurs for ceremonial purposes when a vehicle travels under plumes of water expelled by one or more fire fighting vehicles.
+A water salute is an occasional occurrence used for a ceremonial purpose.
+It typically consists of a vehicle which travels under plumes of water expelled by one or more fire-fighting vehicles, as a mark of respect or appreciation.

-At an airport, typically an even number of vehicles will line up perpendicularly on the sides of the taxiway or apron, and the plumes of water will form a series of arches.
+At an airport, typically an even number of airport crash tender fire-fighting vehicles will arrange themselves perpendicularly along the sides of a taxiway or apron; they will emit coordinated plumes of water which form an arch (or series of arches) as an aircraft passes.
 Symbolically, the procession looks similar to a bridal party walking under a wedding arch or the saber arch at a military wedding.

-Water salutes have been used to mark the retirement of a senior pilot or air traffic controller, the first or last flight of an airline to an airport, the first or last flight of a type of aircraft, as a token of respect for the remains of soldiers killed in action, or other notable events.
-When the Concorde flew its last flight from John F. Kennedy International Airport, blue, white and red coloured plumes were used.
+Water salutes have been used to mark the retirement of a senior airport employee, senior pilot or air traffic controller, the first or last flight of an airline to an airport, the first or last flight of a specific type of aircraft, as a token of respect for the remains of soldiers killed in action, or other notable events.
+When Concorde flew its last flight in 2003 from John F. Kennedy International Airport, red, white and blue coloured plumes were used.

 Water salutes are also used for ships and other watercraft, with water being delivered by fireboats.
 This is often done for the first or last visit or retirement of a senior captain, the first or last cruise of a ship, the visit of a warship, or other ceremonial occasions.
+An example was the water salute to HMS Hermes (R12) as she returned to Southampton following her part in the victory of the Falklands War.